onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

 What if we go even further beyond?
 By doubling the number of queries we made it take so long that I literally cancelled the request because I was sick of waiting for a response to measure it; it was over 5 minutes when I qq.
 That is legit service degredation.
 Interesting to note here is that this does NOT crash the container, whilst the circular fragment DID.

 Is this even realistic? well these examples are small time baby shit with 40 recursive queries.
-A hackerone payout for a DOS using this exact same technique had over FIFTEEN THOUSAND stacked queries! ***get report***
+A hackerone payout for a DOS using this exact same technique had over FIFTEEN THOUSAND stacked queries!

 field duplication is SIMILAR to circular queries, except instead of performing this on bi directional fields, we just chuck the same field in a bunch of times.